Longitude103/wwum2020/windows_compile.md

 We used the MinGW program for the GCC compiler.
 This was downloaded and installed from [TDM-gcc](https://jmeubank.github.io/tdm-gcc/) so that we could run the gcc compiler with GO.

 ## Steps to compile
-- Open the `MinGW` command prompt from the start menu and navigate to the dir with the source code
+- Open the PowerShell App from the start menu and navigate to the dir with the source code
 - To navigate to Z dir type: `Z:\` in prompt
 - Navigate to the directory with source files
 - Run `go build -o bin/wwum2020-amd64-windows.exe` in the prompt